Holland

 US Navy Photo

-Holland from the starboard bow while in the Robins yard in Brroklyn.
+Holland from the starboard bow while in the Robins yard in Brooklyn.
 The muzzle door for the single torpedo tube is open, along with the muzzle door for the Zalinski gun at the upper tip of the bow.

 US Navy Photo